awsdocs/aws-javascript-developer-guide-v2/emc-examples-templates.md

 Create a Node\.js module with the file name `emc_listtemplates.js`\.
 Be sure to configure the SDK as previously shown\.

 Create an object to pass the request parameters for the `listTemplates` method of the `AWS.MediaConvert` client class\.
 Include values to determine what templates to list \(`NAME`, `CREATION DATE`, `SYSTEM`\), how many to list, and their sort order\.
-To call the `listTemplates` method, create a promise for invoking an AWS Elemental MediaConvert service object, passing the parameters\.
+To call the `listTemplates` method, create a promise for invoking an MediaConvert service object, passing the parameters\.
 Then handle the response in the promise callback\.

 ```
 // Load the AWS SDK for Node.js